 Trauma due to abuse and violence is shockingly common in the United States.
 The CDC estimates that 1 in 4 children suffers some form of abuse (physical, emotional, or sexual).
 Domestic violence affects 1 in 4 American women.
 One in five women has been raped at some point in her life.
 These sobering statistics indicate that a very large number of people in America experience serious trauma during their lifetime.
 Another problem that affects millions of Americans is addiction.
 Is there a link between trauma and addiction?
 And can Trauma Informed Therapy help people with a substance use disorder?

 Trauma and substance abuse are undeniably linked.
 Some people are driven to addiction as a method of coping with severe trauma.
 Others lead a lifestyle of addiction which predisposes them to traumatic experiences.
 Oftentimes, the situation is complicated and it is impossible to tell what came first – trauma or addiction.
-What we know for sure is that trauma and substance use disorders often go hand-in-hand.
-Traumatized individuals have a high rate of dependence on various substances like alcohol, cocaine, heroin, benzodiazepines and opiates.

 The National Survey of Adolescents found that teens who had experienced physical or sexual abuse or assault were three times more likely to report past or current substance abuse compared to those without a history of trauma.